Jack Edwards (sportscaster): Boston Bruins

 Edwards began calling Boston Bruins games during the 2005–06 NHL season for NESN, handling the road games while Dale Arnold covered the home games.
-At the start of the 2007–08 NHL season, Edwards began calling all Bruins games.
+At the start of the 2007–08 NHL season, Edwards began calling all Bruins games alongside his longtime broadcast partner Andy Brickley.
 He received a 2011 Stanley Cup Championship ring for his play-by-play work with the Bruins.

-Throughout his time with the Bruins Edwards became synonymous for his enthusiasm and colorful delivery.
-He had many iconic calls like“high above the ice”, “tumbling muffin,” and “Chinese mustard,” that all became well known among Bruins fans.
+Edwards became known for his enthusiasm and colorful delivery.
+His calls like “high above the ice”, “tumbling muffin” and “Chinese mustard” became well known among Bruins fans.

 Edwards announced on April 16, 2024, that he would retire from broadcasting following the first round of the 2024 Stanley Cup playoffs.
 He called his final game on May 2, 2024, a Game 6 loss against the Toronto Maple Leafs; rights to broadcasting Game 7 were held exclusively by ABC/ESPN+.
 His final game came one day after that of longtime Boston Celtics play-by-play commentator Mike Gorman, who also announced his retirement prior to the Celtics' 2023–24 season.

 Personal life

 Edwards is married to Lisa Kraus.
 They live in Simsbury, Connecticut.
 Edwards began seeking speech therapy in the early 2020s as a result of slowed speech, which became particularly noticeable during Edwards' play-by-play commentary.
-Since retiring Edwards has become an avid skier.
+Since retiring Edwards has become an avid skier and still regularly attends Bruins games.

-Honors and tribute
+Tribute and honors

-In 1991 while working as an anchor and reporter for SportsCenter, Edward’s won an Emmy award for his ESPN reporting.

 Prior to the Bruins 2024 regular season finale, the team held a special ceremony in Edwards honor, playing a video montage with some of his most iconic calls and moments as Edwards stood at center ice.
 He was then presented with a golden stick that he raised above his head, receiving a standing ovation from the fans in attendance.
 The Bruins also unveiled a mural in the broadcasting booth Edwards shared with color analyst Andy Brickley that reads “From high above the ice,” which was Edwards’ signature opening during broadcasts.

 Bruins CEO Charlie Jacobs, stated “Jack’s voice has been the soundtrack for generations of Bruins fans that have experienced so many incredible moments.
 His presence has been felt around the globe and he will forever be a part of the Bruins legacy.”

+Awards and nominations

+In 1991 while working as an anchor and reporter for SportsCenter, Edward’s won a Sports Emmy Award for his ESPN reporting.